Streetbees/home_network_identity/README.md

 ## About

 This gem returns the country basic info based on the Mobile Country Code (MCC).
-Also returns the Network name if you provide the Mobile Network Code (MNC).
+Also returns the Operator name if you provide the Mobile Network Code (MNC).

 ## Installation